tpujianto/location-intelligence/content/posts/into-python.md

 ### Operators
 \
 If variables are about assigning values to objects and data structures are the various forms said values can take, operators are methods in Python for manipulating those values.
 Python operators fall into the following categories: mathematical, comparison, logical, identity, bitwise, and sequence.
-This section cover discuss mathematical, logical and comparison.
+This section covers mathematical, logical and comparison.

 #### Mathematical